Arsenal wait on Real Madrid star Isco as Kolasinac closes in on Schalke return | Goal.com

 That has led to some disharmony behind the scenes and Arteta is keen to ensure a similar situation does not happen during the second half of the season.

-And so, the focus at Arsenal now is on moving players out before they add to the squad during the winter window.

-Finalising the deal with Schalke for Kolasinac will be a big boost, although it’s understood Arsenal will be contributing some of the 27-year-old’s wages while he is in Germany.
+And so, the focus at Arsenal now is on moving players out before they add to the squad during the winter window and finalising the deal with Schalke for Kolasinac will be a big boost.

 Arteta’s priority when it comes to incomings is adding an attacking midfielder to his ranks, with Real Madrid star Isco a target.